- Published 6 months ago on

 Khaptad National Park was named after the holy man, Khaptad Baba or Swami Sachchidananda.
 The Swami was a spiritual man who wandered/travelled along the high hilly/mountainous regions of Nepal.
 He is believed to have settled temporarily in parts of Ilam, Swargadwari, Kalinchowk, Mushikot, Chandannath, and finally settling in the Khaptad Valley.

-Swami Sachchidananda moved to the now conservational area during the 1940s in order to worship and meditate.
+Swami Sachchidananda moved to the now conservational area during the 1940s to worship and meditate.
 He is said to have resided in the valley for almost fifty years.

 It was under his advice to Late King Birendra that the valley was later named as the Khaptad National Park.
 The park still holds temples, hermitage, and stone statues of the holy man.